FIFA 06: FIFA 06 Lounge

 The mode also includes a leaderboard featuring leading point ratings, points, wins, goals, bookings, clean sheets, offsides, longest winning streak, longest undefeated streak, and longest losing streak.
 League standings are featured as well as the ability to save the session so players can play at a later date.

 Team management

 Team management gives the player the ability to edit the game to suit themselves.
 The mode provides the ability to create a player and edit any player, kit number, squad, and kick takers in the game as well as the ability to transfer players to other clubs and the ability to select players for their international teams.

 Retro and extras

-One of the new features in FIFA 06 is a special "retro" which features nostalgia of the game.
-Inside it features an unlockable classic biographies section, a memorable moments video compilation which features ten of the most memorable moments as judged by the FIFA 06 developers, and a video compilation with a retrospective view at all the games in FIFA series with "Cobrastyle" by Teddybears STHLM featuring Mad Cobra playing as the background music.
+One of the new features in FIFA 06 is a special "retro" mode which features nostalgia of the game.
+Inside it features an unlockable classic biographies section, a memorable moments video compilation which features ten of the most memorable moments as judged by the FIFA 06 developers, and a video compilation with a retrospective view at all the games in FIFA series with "Cobrastyle" by Teddybears featuring Mad Cobra playing as the background music.